SiddharthaChowdhury/jQuery_context_menu/README.md

 **closeBtnClass** : 'className',     (optional) In case if you have close button to close the context menu, pass the className here.
 By default context menu closes when clicked anywhere out side the context menu body.

 **popupBesideClass** : 'className',  (optional) Provide the className where you want the context menu to appear when invoked.
-If not provided by defauly it takes the position of the DOM element responsible for triggering the event ( or mouse click position)
+If not provided by default it takes the position of the DOM element responsible for triggering the event ( or mouse click position)

 **disableErrorLog** : [false, true].
 (Optional) By default the value is 'false', which means errors and suggestions will be logged in console.
 Its handy while setting up the context menu.
 Make it true if you don't want to log errors in console.